zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       * To remove the user's password from LDAP

-      * The distribution list memberships
+      * The Distribution List memberships

       * To move a user to another domain, which must be defined on the same server, by writing the new one in the **Domain Name**